Why Sugar is Kryptonite: ADHD Diet Truths

 Try: Purchase pycnogenol from Nature’s Best.

-High-Sugar Foods and Snacks.
 Several studies suggest that some kids who have ADHD are “turned on” by copious amounts of sugar.
-One study concluded that the more sugar hyperactive children consumed, the more destructive and restless they became.
-A study conducted at Yale University indicates that high-sugar diets increase inattention in some kids.
+One study5 concluded that the more sugar hyperactive children consumed, the more destructive and restless they became.
+A study6 conducted at Yale University indicates that high-sugar diets increase inattention in some kids.

 Some common items to avoid include fruit “drinks” or “cocktails,” both of which are higher in sugar than 100 percent fruit juice.
 Read food labels carefully, looking for the following ingredients (code words for sugar): high-fructose corn sweetener, dehydrated cane juice; dextrin; dextrose; maltodextrin; sucrose; molasses; and malt syrup.

-Artificial Dyes and Preservatives.
-Studies published in The Lancet, Pediatrics, and The Journal of Pediatrics suggest that some children with ADHD are adversely affected by food additives.
-A recent study indicates that artificial food coloring and flavors, as well as the preservative sodium benzoate, make some kids without ADHD hyperactive.
+Studies published in The Lancet7, Pediatrics8, and The Journal of Pediatrics9 suggest that some children with ADHD are adversely affected by food additives.
+A recent study10 indicates that artificial food coloring and flavors, as well as the preservative sodium benzoate, make some kids without ADHD hyperactive.

 Avoid colorful cereals, like Fruit Loops and Lucky Charms.
 Cheerios are better, and lower in sugar.
 Substitute 100 percent fruit juice for soft drinks and fruit punches, most of which are artificially colored and flavored.
 If your child wants a treat, offer him Pepperidge Farm Chessmen cookies, which are free of dyes and low in sugar.